JetBrains/ring-ui/docs/breaking-changes.md

 See the “breaking change” commits [in Upsource](https://upsource.jetbrains.com/ring-ui/view?query=path:%20%7B%2A%2Fbreaking-changes.md%7D%20and%20not%20%22Wording%22).

+### 31-10-2016: ListItem and ListCustom are not passing all the props to DOM elements anymore

+Since React prohibits passing non-supported props to DOM-elements, now we have white list of supported props declared in PropTypes.
+Other props arent passed to `ListItem` and `ListCustom` anymore

 ### 29-08-2016: The long-deprecated .ring-input__error-bubble and .ring-form__footer styles were removed

 Please migrate to `.ring-error-bubble` and `.ring-panel`

 ### 25-08-2016: SelectNg requires pack size to be specified in infinite scroll mode

 infiniteScrollPackSize should match the value of `$top` REST parameter.

 Before:
 ```